IN THE RIALTO

 BOOKS AND PAMPHLETS

 At the start of the new millennium The Rialto published a short run of first collections.
 In 2005 we turned our energy to publishing pamphlets and began our Bridge Pamphlets list.
-These have so far been by poets who we’ve asked to submit work, but this year we intend opening out the opportunity to have a pamphlet published.
-Do not submit yet, but do watch the website for an announcement.
-Oh, and we haven’t forgotten about first collections – we launched Dean Parkin’s The Swan Machine at last autumn’s Aldeburgh Poetry Festival.
+These have so far been by poets who we’ve asked to submit work.
+We also run a poetry pamphlet competition which has become a fixture of how we discover new work.
+Oh, and we haven’t forgotten about first collections – we launched Dean Parkin’s The Swan Machine at last autumn’s Aldeburgh Poetry Festival, and published Matt Howard’s award winning Gall in 2018.

-Laura Scott’s pamphlet What I Saw won the Michael Marks Award in 2014, and three of the early first collections were winners of major awards.
+Laura Scott’s pamphlet What I Saw won the Michael Marks Award in 2014, and several of our first collections are winners of major awards.

 “The magazine is consistently one of, if not the best spotter of emerging talent in the UK – as a writer you know that you have arrived if one of your poems goes in.
 It’s more than an imprimatur of quality – it’s a rite of passage.”